 This gets into the topic of support.
 The more that a company uses SAP support, the more SAP knows about how their customers are using their software.
 However, SAP is the only software vendor that enforces Type 2 indirect access claims.
 And this is increasing on the part of SAP.
 SAP produced a misleading announcement on indirect access, which is covered in the article How to Best Understand SAP’s Faux Change on Indirect Access.
 SAP will continue to apply indirect access because it is driving license revenue.
 Secondly, because SAP is able to steer customers to buy specific applications based upon an indirect access claim.

 SAP’s Support Quality

-There are really two reasons to keep SAP’s support.
-One is for the actual support, which as discussed has declined to such a point that it is a very poor value.
-The second reason is to obtain the newest versions of software.
+There are two reasons to keep SAP’s support.
+One is for the actual support, which, as discussed, has declined to such a point that it is an inferior value.
+The second reason is to obtain the newest versions of the software.
 However, SAP is not coming out with very much new that is useful.
-SAP’s only really good application was its ERP system, and most of the non-ERP applications have proven to be quite uncompetitive.
+SAP’s only excellent application was its ERP system, and most of the non-ERP applications have proven to be quite uncompetitive.
 This is covered in the article How SAP is Now Strip Mining Customers.

 For this reason, there is little reason to continue to pay SAP’s support with its 90% margin when there are entities that can support SAP better than SAP at around 1/2 the cost.

 Another benefit to outsourcing support away from SAP is that you gain privacy from SAP.
 Now certainly, SAP can come in and audit you at any time.
 However, the less SAP knows about how you use SAP, the better.

 Advice on Enjoying the SAP and Oracle Support Quiz